-We expect that most of our properties will be occupied by a single tenant and, therefore, the success of our investments will be materially dependent on the financial stability of these tenants.
+Most of our properties are occupied by a single tenant and, therefore, the success of our investments will be materially dependent on the financial stability of these tenants.
 Lease payment defaults by these tenants could adversely affect our cash flows and cause us to reduce the amount of distributions to stockholders.
 In the event of a default by a tenant, we may experience delays in enforcing our rights as landlord and may incur substantial costs in protecting our investment and re-leasing our property.
 If a lease is terminated, there is no assurance that we will be able to lease the property for the rent previously received or sell the property without incurring a loss.